 Prominent hallmark ADHD symptoms also include hyperactive behavior, daydreaming, trouble paying attention in class, messiness, lack of organization.
 See the full list of ADHD symptoms.

 If your child is displaying the above symptoms and you fear your child may be suffering from ADHD, take this ADHD Self Test.

-In my experience as a doctor who treats ADHD, and as the mother of a son with ADHD, the Total Focus Program is the gold standard of ADD treatment programs.
+In my experience as a doctor who treats ADHD, and as the mother of a son with ADHD, the ADHD Breakthrough Program is the gold standard of ADD treatment programs.
 It teaches parents everything about ADHD, how to manage challenging behaviors, and how to improve focus and attention.

 Research Gender Gap: A Call For Improvement